 Ostional is a quiet community and kept so for the sake of the many turtles visiting the beaches.
 But with Playa Nosara being only 10km away, staying there is a good option.
 Lagarta Lodge is a great place to help you discover Nosara in an eco-friendly boutique hotel.
 If you are looking for peace and tranquility, Bodhi Tree Yoga Resort will help you achieve that!

 Respect the turtles!

 It is a once in a lifetime experience to see these beautiful creatures nesting!
-But always remember that these are animals following a natural process first, and a tourist attraction second.
+Costa Rica is taking big strides in protecting its national wildlife but you too must always remember that these are animals following a natural process first, and a tourist attraction second.
 Back in 2015, it was reported that so many tourists were visiting the beach that the turtles were actually hindered in their nesting ritual.
-Observe nature and its wonders, but never forget to respect it too!
+Observe wildlife and its wonders, but never forget to respect it too!